dceejay/RedMap/README.md

         SIDC:"ENOPA-------",
         options: { fillOpacity:0.8 }
     }

+SIDC codes can be generated using the online tool - https://spatialillusions.com/unitgenerator/

 There are lots of extra options you can specify as `msg.options` - see the <a href="https://github.com/spatialillusions/milsymbol/tree/master/docs" target="_new">milsymbol docs here</a>.